 In January 2023, Ireland Funds, Heart of the Community grant supports a young person-centred evaluation project, where young people are trained as evaluators and will be actively involved in collecting information to demonstrate the impact of our work.

-On 18 April we will be part of the incredible events at Queen's University to commemorate the 25th Anniversary of the Belfast/Good Friday Agreement - bringing 250 young people to share their ideas for the future.
+On 18 April 2023 we were part of the incredible events at Queen's University to commemorate the 25th Anniversary of the Belfast/Good Friday Agreement - bringing 250 young people to share their ideas for the future.

-We have exciting plans for the year ahead, with details to follow.
+We have exciting plans for the next few years, with details to follow.
 If we have missed something important on this timeline, please tell us as we are keen to continue developing it as our story unfolds.
 Check back too - there are many exciting things in our future!